01

 UnknownSenders that don't match any category — reviewed and reclassified by the user

 The sender-type model treats email type as the primary entity.
+Senders with mixed behavior — Amazon sending both receipts and marketing, for example — appear as separate rows.
 "Amazon Receipts" and "Amazon Marketing" are distinct, independently actionable entries — trash all marketing from a sender while leaving every receipt untouched.

 4Cleanup